-The Commission and the County entered into a County Services Agreement to provide liability and workers' compensation insurance, employee benefits administration, payroll, information technology support, and billing and collection services.
-The total amount paid by the Commission to the County for the year ended June 30, 2020 was \$31,490.
+The Commission and the County entered into a County Services Agreement to provide workers' compensation insurance, employee benefits administration, payroll, information technology support, and billing and collection services.
+The total amount paid by the Commission to the County for the year ended June 30, 2022 was \$10,341.

-(9) Commitments
+(9) Implementation of New Accounting Standard